solbero/guide-kodi-lutris/GUIDE.md

 * You can [autostart](http://openbox.org/wiki/Help:Autostart) programs and commands when the Kodi Openbox session is launched.
 You can do this by adding the relevant commands to `/.config/openbox/autostart`.
 You might have to create the file since it doesn’t exist by default.
 * You can also autostart programs and commands when Kodi is started, terminated or killed in the Kodi Openbox session.
 You can do this by adding the relevant commands to `~/.kodi-openbox/onstart`, `~/.kodi-openbox/onfinish` or `~/.kodi-openbox/onkill`.
 * Lutris (v0.4.9) currently supports the following runners: Linux (Native games), Steam, Web, WINE, WINE + Steam, Libretro, DOSBox, MAME, MESS, ScummVM, ResidualVM, Adventure Game Studio, Mednafen, FS-UAE, Vice, Stella, Atari800, Hatari, Virtual Jaguar, Snes9x, Mupen64Plus, Dolphin, PCSX-Reloaded, PCSX2, PPSSPP, Osmose, Reicast, Frotz, jzIntv, O2EM, ZDoom, Citra, DeSmuME and DGen.

-## Lisence

-This work is licensed under a Creative Commons Attribution 4.0 International License.